The Miranda Jane Hughes Scholarship

 Philosophy, Arts and Cultural Management, History and Philosophy of Science, Australian Indigenous studies, English and Theatre studies, Publishing and Communication, Art History and Art Curatorship, Creative Writing, Media and Communications, Classics and Archaeology, Conservation, History, Hebrew Studies and Jewish Studies, Gender studies (Interdisciplinary program), Screen and Cultural studies

-- conduct essential field work and research trips internationally or within Australia;
+- essential field work and research trips internationally or within Australia;

-- present a paper at a research conference;
+- the presentation of a paper at a research conference;

-- attend research master classes or specialist advanced training, internationally or within Australia; or
+- research master classes or specialist advanced training, internationally or within Australia; or

 This scholarship was donated by Professor Julie McLeod and Dr Cherry Collins in honour of Miranda Jane Hughes.
 Miranda was born and raised in Geelong, where she attended Geelong Grammar School.
 She undertook a Bachelor of Arts (Hons) at The University of Melbourne and was a resident of Ormond College.